 The ideal is for teams to have a minimum of six players and one goalie or 7 players with a player in quick-change goalie gear, playing in the 3⁄4 sized nets available.
-Max of 9 players and 1 goalie or 10 with a player in a quick-change goalie gear.
+Depending on numbers a Max of 9 players and 1 goalie or 10 with a player in a quick-change goalie gear may be created by the organisers.